jon-jacky/home/commonplace.md

   book how he proved this, but what he did not do is find a *method* for expressing odd numbers as sums of three primes.
   Instead, ... he argued roughly as follows.
-If you were to choose a genuinely random sequence of numbers of about the same density as he primes, then some elementary probability theory shows that you would almost certainly be able to write all large enough numbers as the sum of three members of your sequence. ...
+If you were to choose a genuinely random sequence of numbers of about the same density as the primes, then some elementary probability theory shows that you would almost certainly be able to write all large enough numbers as the sum of three members of your sequence. ...